How to Start a Blog – For 2021 & Beyond

 What is a Blog, after all?

-No, I am not going to tangle you with a brief history lesson on blogging (maybe some other time, though).
+No, we aren’t taking a brief history lesson on blogging (maybe some other time, though).
 However, what you do need to know is, what defines a blog.

 I am not one for textbook definitions, but here’s how I would simplify it: